 What Causes a Fungus Gnat Infestation?

 Fungus gnat infestations are typically caused by overwatering and/or poor drainage.
-The warm, wet conditions are ideal for fungus gnats to lay their eggs – providing a home for the harmful larvae to grow.
+The warm, wet conditions are ideal for fungus gnats to lay their eggs, providing a home for the harmful larvae to grow.

-In addition, if you use potting mix that is not properly sterilized, it may contain fungus gnat eggs or larvae.
+In addition, if you use a potting mix that is not properly sterilized, it may contain fungus gnat eggs or larvae.
 When choosing a potting soil for your herbs, it is always best to go with one labeled ‘sterile’ or ‘pre-sterilized.’

 Signs of a Fungus Gnat Infestation

 While fungus gnats do not typically attack the herb leaves, it is fairly easy to tell if you have an infestation.
 The most common sign of a fungus gnat infestation is the presence of adult gnats flying around your herbs.
-Gnats are not great fliers, so they will stick close to the soil surface and dart around swiftly – usually in large numbers.
+Gnats are not great fliers, so they will stick close to the soil surface and dart around swiftly, usually in large numbers.

 You may even see fungus gnat larvae in the soil.
-Gnat larvae looks like small, white worms and will remain near the soil surface.
+Gnat larvae look like small, white worms and will remain near the soil surface.
 The larvae feed on the plant roots and organic matter, so it is essential to get rid of them as soon as possible.

 Another sign of a fungus gnat infestation can be stunted growth or wilting in the plants.
 This is because the fungus gnats cause unseen damage within the soil and prevent your herbs from thriving.
 It can be hard to tell if this deterioration is down to gnats or another issue, but when paired with other signs of an infestation, it is a good indicator.